IPMonitor Class

 };

-// Or, subclass IPMonitor and override this emitter function. virtual int FireStatistics(IPMonitorStatisticsEventParams *e) {...}
+// To handle, subclass IPMonitor and override this emitter function. virtual int fireStatistics(IPMonitorStatisticsEventParams *e) {...}

 Remarks

 This event fires to provide aggregated packet statistics collected from the network adapter.
-The event will only fire if OperationMode is set to PCAP_MODE_STAT.
+The event will only fire if OperationMode is set to omStat (1).
 Calling DoEvents while monitoring is active will prompt the class to report packet statistics and fire this event.

 The TimeStamp parameter contains the time when the packet statistics were collected.